-Each comprehensive examination is set and graded by a committee formed of members of the Department who teach in the graduate program, one of whom will serve as chair.
-Each committee will have between three (3) and five (5) members.
+Each comprehensive examination is set and graded by a committee formed of members of the Department that teach in the graduate program, one of whom will serve as chair.
+Each committee will have between three and five members.
 The Committee will normally include the faculty members who have taught the relevant core theory courses in the previous academic year.
-Committees are chosen at least eight (8) weeks prior to the beginning of the examination period.
-No less than four (4) weeks prior to each exam, the chair of the relevant committee will inform the students about the general nature of the questions and what is to be expected of the students to pass the exam.
+Committees are struck at least eight weeks prior to the beginning of the examination period.
+No less than four weeks prior to each exam, the chair of the relevant committee will inform the students about the general nature of the questions and what is to be expected of the students to pass the exam.

-Each examination is three (3) hours in length, and will be preceded by a half-hour reading period.
-Numbers will be distributed to students writing comprehensive exams prior to the examination.
+Each examination is three hours in length, and will be preceded by a half-hour reading period.
+Numbers will be distributed to students writing comprehensive exam prior to the examination.
 These numbers will be used instead of names for identification purposes.
 The Graduate Secretary is responsible for the distribution of these numbers and for keeping the list confidential.
 The committee members will not be aware of the names corresponding to the numbers until after the written examinations have been marked.

 The initial marking will be done independently by the members of the committee.
 The committee will then meet and agree on preliminary grades for the written examinations.
 Final grades will be determined at a meeting of the chairs of the committees and the Coordinator of Graduate Studies.
-A grade is recorded for each written examination according to the scale very good, good, pass, marginal, and fail.
-Importantly, a grade of marginal does not constitute a pass on the exam.
+A grade is recorded for each written examination according to the scale "very good", "good", "pass", "marginal", "fail".
+Importantly, a grade of "marginal" does not constitute a pass on the exam.

-2nd Year Paper
+Second Year Paper